nim-lang/website/jekyll/_posts/2021-10-19-version-160-released.md

 Nim made its first entry in TIOBE index in 2017 at position 129, last year it entered the top-100, and for 2 months the top-50 ([link](https://forum.nim-lang.org/t/8297)).
-We hope this release will reinforce this trend, building on Nim's core strengths: a practical, compiled systems programming language offering C++-like perfomance and portability, Python-like syntax, Lisp-like flexibility, strong C, C++, JS, Python interop, and best-in-class metaprogramming.
+We hope this release will reinforce this trend, building on Nim's core strengths: a practical, compiled systems programming language offering C++-like performance and portability, Python-like syntax, Lisp-like flexibility, strong C, C++, JS, Python interop, and best-in-class metaprogramming.